 Sites and frequency of sample collection: The catchment population sites selected for the surveillance range from approximately 100 to over 1,000,000 individuals.
 The sites cover all regions of the country.
 Most major towns and all cities, as well as many smaller communities, are included.
 In early 2022, the wastewater catchment areas cover over 80% of the population connected to wastewater treatment plants.
 The sites from which samples have been collected have varied over the last 12 months.
 New sites may be added over time, and/or sampling may reduce in frequency or cease for other sites.
-The selection and frequency of sampling vary depending on the local population, access to wastewater collection points, staff availability to collect samples and risk factors.
-When included, samples are collected at least weekly, with twice weekly sampling being common.
+The selection and frequency of sampling vary depending on the local population, access to wastewater collected at least weekly, with twice weekly sampling being common.
 A number of samples have also been collected from non-WWTP sites (manholes and pump stations- mostly in Auckland).